 The primary sections of the report include:

-Each year’s Annual Report to Congress identifies at least 20 of the most serious problems facing taxpayers and offers recommendations to fix them.
+Each year’s Annual Report to Congress identifies the 10 most serious problems facing taxpayers and offers recommendations to fix them.
 These issues can affect taxpayers’ basic rights and the ways they pay taxes or receive refunds, even if they’re not involved in a dispute with the IRS.

 As your voice at the IRS, the National Taxpayer Advocate uses the Annual Report to elevate these problems and recommend solutions to Congress and the highest levels of the IRS.